-5 in English, 4 in Maths and 5 in a Science.
+5 English Language, 5 in Maths and a 5 in a science.

 You will need to be able to work independently and be willing to enter into class discussions.
 You will need to develop the ability to present ideas, supported by evidence, in structured, effective essays and you will need good time management skills.

 Psychology is compatible with most other A levels.
 It works well with both science and arts subjects.
 Most frequent combinations include Sociology, Biology, Geography, Film Studies and Sport.
 There are no prohibited combinations.
 A Psychology qualification is preparation for many careers.

 Method of Assessment